jakubriegel/PUTflap/readme.md

 arguments:
 * `alpahbet` - alphabet to generate automaton on.
 Symbols can be single or multiple letters.
 The generator might but does not have to use all of given symbols.
 For Mealy and Moore machines is a template for input and output alphabet

-sample usage: `./putflap random -t fsa -n 10 -f 3 a b c d e f g h`
+sample usage: `java -jar putflap.jar random -t fsa -n 10 -f 3 a b c d e f g h`

 #### run
 running automatons for given inputs